Obesity is a term used by health professionals to describe the condition of someone who is overweight with a high degree of body fat.

 Obesity and pregnancy

 Being obese during pregnancy could have serious implications.
-Find out more about overweight and pregnant at NHS Choices.
+Find out more about being overweight and pregnant on the NHS website.

 What to do if you’re concerned about obesity